-The Difference Between Collapse Context and Remove Context in SAP PI/PO
+The Difference Between Collapse Context and Remove Context in SAP CPI/PI/PO

-Node Functions ‘Collapse Context’ and ‘Remove Context’ can be confusing if you are new to PI/PO space.
+The Collapse Context and Remove Context functions are two node functions provided by the standard Graphical Message Mapping feature in SAP Integration Suite (CPI) and SAP PI/PO.
+Node Functions ‘Collapse Context’ and ‘Remove Context’ can be confusing if you are new to the integration space.
 Although Collapse Context and Remove Context have similarities, there are a few major differences between them.

-Before we look at the differences between Collapse Context and Remove Context, let’s look at what a ‘Context’ in PI/PO means.
+Before we look at the differences between Collapse Context and Remove Context, let’s look at what a ‘Context’ in the Graphical Mapping feature of SAP Integration Platforms means.

 Context change shown in dark gray in Graphical Mapping queue